serverless/blog/posts/2017-06-29-aws-lambda-power-tuning.md

 <img src="http://aws-lambda-xray.s3-website-eu-west-1.amazonaws.com/x-ray-screenshot.png">

-With a RAM configuration of **1024MB**, the Function spent around **80ms** updating the DynamoDB record, and **70ms** sending the SNS message.
+With a RAM configuration of **1024MB**, the Function spent around **80ms** updating the DynamoDB record and **70ms** sending the SNS message.

 With only **128MB**, the DynamoDB call would take approximately **110ms** and the SNS call would take **120ms**.
 With **1536MB**, the latencies would go down to **35ms and 45ms** (note: the total is less than 100ms!).

 In the case of 128MB, we'd be charged for 300ms.
-In the case of 1024MB, we'd be charged for 200ms, while in the case of 1536MB, we'd be charged for only 100ms.
+In the case of 1024MB, we'd be charged for 200ms; however, in the case of 1536MB, we'd be charged for only 100ms.

 In terms of cost, the 128MB configuration would be the cheapest (but very slow!).
 Interestingly, using **the 1536MB configuration would be both faster and cheaper than using 1024MB**.
 This happens because the 1536MB configuration is 1.5 times more expensive, but we'll pay for half the time, which means we'd roughly save 25% of the cost overall.